Skip to main content

 1. Make sure you have a Beyond Time account.
 If you don't, sign up at the Beyond Time app.
 The MCP server uses your Beyond Time account credentials, so you need an account before connecting.

-2. Open your AI client's MCP configuration.
+2. Open Claude's MCP configuration.
 In Claude Desktop, this is the settings panel under "Connectors" or "Integrations" (UI varies by version).
 In Claude Code, it's claude mcp add from your terminal.
-In Cursor, it's the MCP section of settings.
-Each client has its own UI, but the inputs are the same.

 3. Add a new remote MCP server with the URL https://beyondtime.ai/mcp.
 Don't worry about API keys; the server uses OAuth, not static keys.
 Save the configuration.